satur.app

 18 Sins of Venture Studio explains what the old model got wrong.

 The shape of our work is recognizable.
 We source ideas, run marketing tests before code, build MVPs, ship, measure, iterate.
 We have a playbook and we follow it.
 The discipline is conventional.
+But the rest is in the six deviations below.

 AI is not a tool we use.
 It is the reason a team this small can ship at this volume.
 Research, build, design, ops — all run through it from day one.
 The cost structure that follows is not an optimization of the old model.
 It is a different model.